 The video below shows what can go wrong, putting at risk your crew and vessel.
 With iRAMS alerts, your shore side operators will get early warning when the unexpected happens..

-Remote vehicle monitoring has been widely adopted within many different industry sectors for many years and is now understood.
-However, the new iRAMS solution has been developed specifically for the maritime market and can become an integral part of a vessels SEEMP strategy, reducing emissions and meeting compliance regulations.
+Remote vehicle monitoring has been widely adopted within many industry sectors and the benefits clearly understood.
+However, the new iRAMS solution has been developed specifically for the maritime market and can become an integral part of a vessels SEEMP strategy, reducing fuel consumption, emissions and meeting compliance regulations.
 Remote vessel management offers reduced down time for unplanned engine maintenance, automation of DPR, reduced fuel consumption (by monitoring Skipper behaviour), and combines engine diagnostics and automated vessel efficiency reporting.

-By utilising the iRAMS alerting function, and the archived data reports, during the investigation, it revealed that the Skipper was consistently travelling at maximum throttle.
+By utilising the iRAMS alerting function, and the archived data reports, during the investigation, it revealed that the Skipper was consistently and unnecessarily transiting at maximum throttle.
 Remedial education was undertaken with the Skipper and resulted in a reduction of fuel usage for the vessel in question.

 The reporting functionality of iRAMS has been developed to improve vessel efficiency allowing users to create automated reports that are e-mailed on a daily/weekly/monthly basis using either user defined parameters or pre-set comparison reports e.g. engine hour v fuel consumption.
 Users can also configure a wide range of engine data and location alert parameters in the GUI to trigger early warning alerts for irregularities.